As an Australian citizen aged 18 years of age or older, you have a right and a responsibility to enrol and vote in federal elections.

-The AEC is responsible for maintaining the Commonwealth electoral roll and conducting federal elections, by-elections and referendums.
+The Australian Electoral Commission (AEC) is responsible for maintaining the Commonwealth electoral roll and conducting federal elections, by-elections and referendums.

-Before you can vote, you need to make sure your name is on the electoral roll: this is the list of all eligible citizens who are registered to vote in Australian elections and referendums.
+Before you can vote, your name must be on the electoral roll.
+The electoral roll is a list of all eligible citizens who are registered to vote in federal elections and referendums.

 You are required by law to enrol if you: